Monday – Friday 10am-4pm, Weekends and public holidays 10am-2pm

 Bags are a fashion item as well as a practical accessory.
-They are used throughout our daily lives: for school, for work, for travel, as as formal occasions and gala events.
-Cambridge Museum has bags…Read More
+They are used throughout our daily lives: for school, for work, for travel, as formal occasions and gala events.
+Cambridge Museum has bags from…Read More

 Where was the Star Redoubt?
 Visit the Museum to see some of the artefacts found on the archaeological dig that took place on the site of the Star Redoubt.
 Find its location.
 Complete the activity…Read More